 Established in 1995 and based in Silicon Valley, Kauffman Fellows develops leaders in innovation and capital formation through its 2-year program—a transformative opportunity designed to radically accelerate innovator success through self-reflection, peer learning, mentoring, and a structured curriculum taught by venture capitalists and global thought leaders.

-Nearly 500 graduates lead venture capital, government, corporate, university, and startup innovation efforts in more than 40 countries.
+More than 500 graduates lead venture capital, government, corporate, university, and startup innovation efforts in more than 40 countries.
 The bonds that form among Fellows result in a close-knit, lifelong network unique in the venture community, the Kauffman Fellows Network, that encourages collaboration, friendship, learning, mentoring, and giving back.

 Kauffman Fellows has a strong commitment to diversity, and actively recruits women and minorities.
 We believe our community is stronger—and allows us to better serve entrepreneurs—with a multiplicity of viewpoints and backgrounds.